Kopyshevskiy/data-credibility-filter/README.md

 # VHDL Sensor Data Filter with Outlier Handling

-This repository contains the VHDL source code and documentation for a digital logic module designed for the "Logic Networks" course (Prof. Fabio Salice, 2023/2024).
+This repository contains the VHDL source code and documentation for a digital logic module designed for the "Logic Networks" course.
 The project implements a robust system for filtering sensor data, handling outliers, and managing data credibility over time.

 ## Project Overview